DmitriiKaigorodov/Bitcoin/README.md

 # Bitcoin
 ## Configure Application Settings
 In **appsettings.json** find section with name **BitcoinDaemon** and specify your bitcoind URL, username and password in appropriate    fields.
+Also you have to specify connection string to your database in **ConnectionStrings** section.

 ## Configure bitcoind
 Open your **bitcoin.conf** and add or change next settings: